LinsDerry/choreographicInterfaces/curatorial-a(i)gents/README.md

 4) Create conda environment from .yml file using **conda env create -f CIENV.yml**
 5) cd to and run CIMain.py using **python3 CIMain.py**

+--- How to run the curatorial-a(i)gents project on your computer ---

+@Jordan add step-by-step instructions

 Authors: Jordan Kruguer, Lins Derry, Maximilian